FEUP-LDTS-2023/project-l06gr07/docs/README.md

 -**Consequences:**
 - _Benefits:_
   -**Simplicity:** The Facade Pattern simplifies the usage of the complex Lanterna library, making it easier to use and reducing the likelihood of errors.
-  -**Decoupling:** The LanternaGUI class decouples the rest of your game code from the specifics of the Lanterna library.
+  .**Decoupling:** The LanternaGUI class decouples the rest of your game code from the specifics of the Lanterna library.
 This makes it easier to change to a different library in the future if needed.
-  -**Encapsulation:** The LanternaGUI class encapsulates the details of the Lanterna library, preventing the rest of your game code from becoming tightly coupled to these details.
+  .**Encapsulation:** The LanternaGUI class encapsulates the details of the Lanterna library, preventing the rest of your game code from becoming tightly coupled to these details.
 - _Liabilities:_
   -**Limited Flexibility:** While the LanternaGUI class simplifies the usage of the Lanterna library, it also limits the flexibility.
 If you need to use features of the Lanterna library that are not exposed by the LanternaGUI class, you would need to modify the LanternaGUI class.
   -**Overhead:** There might be a slight performance overhead due to the additional layer of abstraction, but this overhead is typically negligible in most scenarios.
+---
+### CODE SMELLS
+-**Duplicate Code**
+The game has multiple menu classes with different controllers.
+Each of these classes and controllers seems to have similar functionality, which could lead to code duplication.
+To address this we ended up creating Duplicate Code, code smell that occurs when similar code is found in more than one location, in this case the menus are individual when they should be inherited from a Menu interface or simply a Menu class.
+In the context of our game, the multiple menu classes with different controllers contain duplicate code.
+This duplication can make the code harder to maintain, as changes to the functionality might need to be made in multiple places.
+It can also increase the likelihood of bugs, as a bug fixed in one location might still exist in another location.

+-**Data Clump**
+The game uses Position objects frequently throughout the codebase.
+These Position objects, which represent a point in the game's 2D space, are often used together and passed around together.
+We ended up not separating the class generating a Data Clumps, a code smell that occurs when the same data hang around together, and they should be separated into their respective classes. this leads to increased complexity, increased maintenance and decreased modularity.

+--**Switch statements**
+The game needs to handle different types of game events, such as user input or collisions between game objects.
+These events need to be handled differently depending on their type.
+We used to much switch statements on the step method which is a common code smell in object oriented programming which leads to increased complexity, increased maintenance and decreased modularity.

+--**Data Class**
+The Track class in our game primarily serves as a container for data.
+It holds various lists of game elements like Wagon, Coin, PowerUp, Surfer and Collision listeners.
+While it does contain some behavior, much of its functionality involves managing these data collections.
+We ended up with Data Class code smell which is a code smell that occurs when a class primarily contains fields for storing data values and lacks significant methods that encapsulate behavior.
+In spite of this, the use of this code smell allows for the code to be easier to understand.
+This data smell leads to lack of encapsulation, difficulty in testing and increased coupling.

 ---
 ### TESTING